AshokMurali98/assignment2-Donga/README.md

 -----
 # Directions from Museum to Airport
- The near by airport for me is Rajiv Gandhi International Airport.
+ **The near by airport for me is Rajiv Gandhi International Airport.
 It's located at Hyderabad.
-Following are the steps to reach the Airport:
+Following are the steps to reach the Airport**:
 1. Sudha cars museum located at Bahadurpura X Rd
 2. Walk 2 minutes towards Bahdurapura Busstop
     1. Take 251A bus towards Shamshabad airport